-You completely purchase and own the system plain and simple.
-The benefits of owning the system are that you receive a 30% Federal Tax credit for the first year, along with any other state solar energy credits available.
+The benefits of owning the system are that you receive the full Federal Tax credit for the first year, along with any other state solar energy credits available.
 You also are entitled to SRECs ( Sustainable Renewable Energy Credits).
-The energy that the system produces that is not used by you will be fed back to the grid and you will receive credit for it.
-Any credits for excess production are banked for future months usage, the excess at the end of the billing period is paid to you by the power company.
+The energy that the system produces that is not used by you will be sold back to the grid which you will receive credit for.
+Any credits for excess production are banked for future months usage, the excess at the end of the billing period is paid to you by the utility company.

-Your leasing the system, you enter into a agreement for a period of time in which the system is installed and generating electricity on your property.
+Your leasing the system, you enter into an agreement for a period of time in which the system is installed and generating electricity on your property.
 This is usually a period of either 15, 20 or 25 years.
 You agree to purchase the electricity the system produces for that period of time at a predetermined amount.
 You are not entitled to any federal tax credits or state energy credits that are available.
-Any electricity that the system produces and is feed back into the grid will be credited to the leasing company, they will also receive the SRECs (Sustainable Renewable Energy Credit) the system generates.
-A lease option gives you the ability to go green and secure a set price for your electricity and avoid the annual rate increases.
+Any electricity that the system produces and is fed back into the grid will be credited to the leasing company.
+They will also receive the SRECs (Sustainable Renewable Energy Credit) the system generates.
+A lease option gives you the ability to use renewable sustainable energy and secures a set price for your electricity, avoiding annual rate increases.

 Recent reports have shown leasing to be a way of the past.

 In the previous decade, solar energy loans and grants were scarce to find.
 With the advancement in technology and efficiency of solar technology, banks and companies find it highly profitable to cover the needed costs of a solar array.
 A customer of solar can choose to talk with their personal bank on acquiring a loan or apply for state grants, which with our help will be an easy process.
-We work directly with Somerset Trust and Loan to provide residential and commercial loans to our clients.
+We work directly with trusted lenders to provide residential and commercial loans to our clients.